HumzahChoudry/swift-inheritance-basics-web-112017/README.md

 This will cause a different implementation of `printInfo()` to run instead when the method is called on an instance of `GroceryItem`.

-#### Including the Superclass's Method During An Override
+#### Calling the Superclass's Method In An Override

-In certain cases (especially for view controller lifecycle methods such as `ViewDidLoad()`, `ViewDidAppear()`, etc.), the superclass's version of an overridden method can still be desirable or even necessary.
-In these cases, the superclass's method can be called by sending the method call to the `super` keyword:
+In certain cases (especially for view controller lifecycle methods such as `viewDidLoad` and `viewDidAppear`), the superclass's version of the method can still be desirable or even necessary.
+In these cases, the superclass's method can be invoked by using the `super` keyword:

 ```swift
 class SubclassName: SuperclassName {